 A. Let me start with the usage note in The American Heritage Dictionary (CD-ROM, version 4.0, 1995):

 Usage Note: The traditional rule holds that fewer is used with expressions denoting things that can be counted (fewer than four players), while less is used with mass terms denoting things of measurable extent ( less paper; less than a gallon of paint).
 However, less is idiomatic in certain constructions where fewer would occur according to the traditional rule.
 Less than is used before a plural noun that denotes a measure of time, amount, or distance: less than three weeks; less than $400; less than 50 miles.
 Less is sometimes used with plural nouns in the expressions no less than (as in No less than 30 of his colleagues signed the letter ) and or less (as in Give your reasons in 25 words or less).

 In my opinion, “less than 5 percent” could be added to the list of plural nouns that denote a measure of time, amount, or distance—where 5 percent is analogous to $400.
 A big reason I would say this is that “less than” refers primarily to “5 percent” which only in turn is an expression of the number of women.
-But 5 percent could be 26.7 percent (eight of thirty women); the percentage itself is an amount that cannot be counted because, theoretically, it is infinitely divisible.
+But if instead of 5 percent we were talking about, say, 26.7 percent (e.g., eight of thirty women), you could see that the percentage itself is an amount that cannot be counted.

 Fowler’s points out that “less” has not always been considered incorrect with countable things (the usage began to face condemnation in the eighteenth century).
 It is a matter of the right idiom and not really a matter of meaning.
 If you were to say “there are less than five cats in this room,” no one would ever misunderstand you (unless you meant to imply that such-and-such a cat just wasn’t living up to her feline potential)—but our idiomatic ears say “ouch” and ask for “fewer.”